mmreko/myblog/content/posts/day-13.md

 And finally, I would never describe bash as "bad".
 Of course it falls short in comparisson to Python and Ruby, when more complex operations are needed.
-However, when it comes to simple and routine DevOps tasks, there is simply no need for anything more complex than bash.
-It is just enough to do the job, which is ultimately the only thing that matters.
+However, when it comes to simple and routine DevOps tasks, there is simply no need for anything more complicated than bash.
+It is just enough to do the job.